-In other words, it’s our job to cater for each of our customers and remove the barriers they might otherwise face while using a service as crucial as energy, whatever their access needs.
+In other words, it’s our job to cater for each of our customers and remove the barriers they might otherwise face while using such a crucial service, whatever their access needs.

 As Head of Front-end Development at Octopus Energy, I have a big role to play in making sure our website and online communications meet high accessibility standards (and to work with other departments to make sure that everything we do is similarly inclusive).
-I've also written a practical guide to instruct other designers and developers on creating websites inclusively (find out more about my book here).
+I've also written a practical guide to instruct other designers and developers on creating websites inclusively.
+You can find out more about my book here.